alsoknownasdrew/remote-ok-php/README.md

 ## Usage

-Legal notice from the Remote OK API
+Legal notice from the Remote OK API:

 > By using Remote OK's API feed you legally agree to mention Remote OK as a source and link back to the job listing URL on Remote OK with a DIRECT link, no redirects please.
 Please don't use our Remote OK and r|OK logo without written permission as they're registered trademarks.
 And thanks for using Remote OK! ^__^